sustainable-software-guidelines/Sustainable-Software-Development/README.md

 |**Arcom General Policy Framework for the Ecodesign of Digital Services**|  |  | ✔ |

-You can find all related resources here: [Sustainable Hardware and Infrastrucutre folder](./Sustainable-Hardware-and-Infrastructure/)
+You can find all related resources here: [Sustainable Hardware and Infrastructure folder](./Sustainable-Hardware-and-Infrastructure/)

 ### Sustainable Development and Operations
 This includes the following: